bear-dukes-luxembourg-a-s-b-l/bears.lu/_posts/2024-05-28-join-the-emis-2024-survey-your-voice-matters.markdown

 3. **Influence Change**: The results from EMIS have historically influenced public health policies and services, leading to better support and resources for our community.

 ## How to Participate

-Taking part in EMIS-2024 is simple and takes only a few minutes.
+Taking part in EMIS-2024 is simple and takes about 20 minutes.
 Click on the link below to start the survey and share your experiences and insights.
+Remember, your contribution is invaluable and helps build a stronger community.

 [Participate in EMIS-2024](https://www.emis-project.eu/emis-2024/)

+## Stay Committed
+We understand that 20 minutes can seem like a long time, but your full participation is crucial.
+Every question you answer brings us one step closer to improving the health services that benefit us all.
+Let's make every minute count!

 ## Our Partners